softwaresaved/CW-ideas/CONTRIBUTING.md

 ### Convert Doc to Markdown
 1. Install the [Docs to Markdown](https://workspace.google.com/marketplace/app/docs_to_markdown/700168918607) extension for Google Docs.
 You may need to restart Chrome after installation if you find that the relevant menu items do not appear.
-2. Open a Collaborative Idea/Hack Day pitch document
+2. Open a Collaborative Idea/Hack Day pitch document.
 3. Go to the `Add-ons` menu, choose `Docs to Markdown` and then `Convert`.
-4. Tick two options in the configuration area at the top of the sidebar: `Demote headings` and `Suppress top comment`.
+4. Tick the following two options in the configuration area at the top of the sidebar:
+   * `Demote headings` and
+   * `Suppress info comment`.
 5. Click the `Markdown` button at the top, and a markdown version of the document will be displayed in the document and copied to the clipboard.
 6. Open a text editor and paste the converted markdown.
+7. Save the file to a file in the `content` directory using the following format: `cwXX-Idea-title-with-no-spaces.md` where `XX` corresponds to the CW year/number.

 ### Clean up the Markdown
 If the document included images, then these are not extracted automatically.
 Instead, 'alerts' are included in the document, reminding you to download the images manually.
 To fix these:
-1. Scroll to each image in the document and take a screenshot of the image (it appears to be impossible to download the images as the original files) and use an image editor to save this as a PNG file in the `ideas\images` subdirectory.
+1. Scroll to each image in the document and take a screenshot of the image (it appears to be impossible to download the images as the original files) and use an image editor to save this as a PNG file in the `static/images` subdirectory.
 2. Find the alert areas in the document - they look like this:
 ```html
 <p id="gdcalert1" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: inline image link here (to images/image1.png).
 Store image on your image server and adjust path/filename/extension if necessary. </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert2">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>